CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Conclusion

-Despite these advancements, several limitations remain that outline directions for future research.
+Despite these advances, several limitations remain and suggest directions for future research.
 First, while CLAP successfully generalizes to novel objects within known tasks, generalizing to entirely new tasks solely from human videos remains a significant challenge.
 The current alignment captures high-level planning logic but may struggle to infer precise local dynamics for unseen activities without at least some robotic grounding.
-Second, the morphological discrepancy between human hands and robotic grippers introduces an inherent ambiguity in the latent space.
+Second, the morphological discrepancy between human hands and robotic grippers introduces inherent ambiguity in the latent space.
 Although our contrastive approach aligns these modalities, complex dexterous human motions do not always have a direct mapping to parallel-jaw gripper actions, potentially limiting performance in fine-grained manipulation.
-Finally, our framework relies on a multi-stage training pipeline—involving separate training for the VQ-VAEs, the contrastive alignment, and the policy heads.
+In our flower-manipulation human videos, the demonstrator intentionally used hand motions that resemble a parallel-jaw gripper, which reduces this ambiguity but also indicates that broader dexterous hand motions remain an important limitation.
+Finally, our framework relies on a multi-stage training pipeline involving separate training for the VQ-VAEs, contrastive alignment, and policy heads.
 Future work will focus on unifying these stages into an end-to-end learning paradigm to reduce engineering complexity and further improve the efficiency of cross-embodiment transfer.